 As you welcome new family members, your estate plan also grows.
 You should choose a guardian who will take care of your child if something unexpected happens to you.
 This is a good time to check your life insurance coverage to make sure your family has enough money to take care of expenses if they lose your income.
 You may also want to set up a 529 plan to cover education costs or a trust to manage your assets in your absence.

 Losing family members also affects your estate planning needs.
 After a divorce or death, it’s time to review these documents.
 Married people tend to select their spouses as their beneficiaries on their insurance policies and retirement accounts.
 If you fail to update them, your former spouse can end up receiving assets you want to go to other people—even if you both remarry.
 You may also discover that you don’t need as much life insurance after your spouse dies, especially if you don’t have any dependents.

 Estate laws vary from state to state.
 If you move, you should speak with an estate planning attorney in your new state.
 The attorney can review your documents, explain the state’s estate laws, and help you update your plan so that it’s compliant with the new law.
 For example, the new state may have different laws governing who can be a witness to your will or who can be your beneficiary.
 You may need to choose a new guardian for your minor children.

-If you have questions about estate planning, call Hudack Law today at 714-351-3236 or 951-708-3577.
+If you have questions about estate planning, contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab).
 We’re here to help you do what’s necessary to protect your family and your wealth through all of your life’s changes.